mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Non-Repudiation vs Deniability {#Non-Repudiation-vs-Deniability}

+MLS provides strong authentication within a group, such that a group member cannot send a message that appears to be from another group member.
+Additionally, some services require that a recipient be able to prove to the service provider that a message was sent by a given client, in order to report abuse.
+MLS supports both of these use cases.
+In some deployments, these services are provided by mechanisms which allow the receiver to prove a message's origin to a third party.
+This is often called "non-repudiation".

+Roughly speaking, "deniability" is the opposite of "non-repudiation", i.e., the property that it is impossible to prove to a third party that a message was sent by a given sender.
+MLS does not make any claims with regard to deniability.
+It may be possible to operate MLS in ways that provide certain deniability properties, but defining the specific requirements and resulting notions of deniability requires further analysis.

+### Associating a User's Clients

-example, all of a user's clients might present credentials authenticating the user's identity.
+When the same user uses multiple clients, it may be possible for other members of a group to recognize all of those clients as belonging to the same user.
+For example, all of a user's clients might present credentials authenticating the user's identity.
 This association among devices might be considered a leak of private information.
 The remainder of this section describes several approaches